Weldford Parish, New Brunswick

-Weldford is a civil parish in Kent County, New Brunswick, Canada.
+Weldford is a geographic parish in Kent County, New Brunswick, Canada.

-For governance purposes it is divded between the villages of Five Rivers and Nouvelle-Arcadie, which are both members of the Kent Regional Service Commission, and the Richibucto 15 Indian reserve, which is not.
+For governance purposes it is divided between the villages of Five Rivers and Nouvelle-Arcadie, which are both members of the Kent Regional Service Commission, and the Richibucto 15 Indian reserve, which is not.

 Prior to the 2023 governance reform, all of the parish outside the Indian reserve formed the local service district of the parish of Weldford.

 Origin of name

 Weldford was a portmanteau of the names of the two Kent County Members of the Legislative Assembly in 1835, John W. Weldon and John P. Ford.

 History

 Weldford was erected in 1835 from Richibucto Parish.